Thames River Cruises in London

 Other interesting attractions in London

-If you have already decided on the cruise, my advice is to take the opportunity to see the whole area of Westminster Abbey, where you can embark to start the boat tour.
-Right there you will find the London Eye (this is the article I wrote about London Eye Tickets: how to buy, prices and schedules), a few meters from Westminster Abbey (here all the information about London Westminster Abbey Tickets: how to buy and prices) and the Houses of Parliament and Big Ben.
+If you have already decided on the cruise, my advice is that you take the opportunity to see the whole area of Westminster Abbey, from where you can embark to begin the boat tour.
+Right there you will find the London Eye (this is the article I have written about the London Eye).
+London Eye Tickets: how to buy, prices and schedules), a few meters from the Westminster Abbey (here all the information on London Westminster Abbey Tickets: how to buy and prices) and the Houses of Parliament and Big Ben.

-If what interests you is to walk around the city and enjoy it understanding what you see, you can take a look at my article about London Tours, which can help you to choose a good guided tour of the city where you can also learn the best kept secrets of the big city.
+If what interests you is to walk around the city and enjoy it understanding what you see, you can take a look at my article on Top 10 Tours and Excursions in Londonwhich can help you to choose a good guided tour of the city where you can learn the best kept secrets of the big city.

 Frequently asked questions